ceros/quill-mention/README.md

 This package is a fork of the [quill-mention](https://www.npmjs.com/package/quill-mention) npm package.
 The original source code is available on GitHub at [afry/quill-mention](https://github.com/afry/quill-mention).
+Version of this package is equal to version of original package, to make it clear which version of original package is used.

 # Quill Mention